What are corns?

 What should I do if I think I have corns?

 It is important to have your feet checked by a HcPC Chiropodist or Podiatrist to investigate if you have corns or other painful lumps such as verrucae or underlying problems.
 It is especially important to have your feet checked if corns become painful.
-There are a few simple treatments a Podiatrist or Chiropodist can do to relieve your symptoms, which will not usually get better until appropriately managed.
+There are a few simple treatments a Podiatrist can do to relieve your symptoms, which will not usually get better until appropriately managed.

 How can our team help you?